If You Don’t Remember These 27 Consumer Products, It’s Because They Flopped

 13) Gerber Singles

-Back in 1974, Gerber wanted to expand their line of pureed meats, vegetables, and fruits to college kids or people that were living alone for the first time.
+Back in 1974, Gerber wanted to expand their line of pureed meats, vegetables, and fruits to college kids or people who were living alone for the first time.
 Nothing makes you feel more like an adult than eating meat mush out of a baby food jar with a spoon.
 Needless to say, their failed products didn’t last long on the market.

 14) Harley Davidson Perfume